fex01/ansible-gitserver/README.md

   - include_role:
     name: gitserver-config
 ```
-#### Roles
-Instead of writing the same tasks again and again for different playbooks, you can bundle tasks into roles (details see [Ansible - Roles][ansible-roles]).
-But the biggest advantage of roles is that they are sharable - just have a look at [Ansible Galaxy][ansible-galaxy] to find roles for almost all common tasks.

 ### Variables
 Comming back to variables - while Ansibles knows a number of options where to set them (details see [Ansible - Using Variables][ansible-variables]), the basic option is to link them to machines in your [Inventory](#inventory).